svn2github/transistortester/Software/trunk/default/ReadMe.txt

-﻿Datum: 23.9.2012   Test version Transistortester (AVR) Version 1.00k
+﻿Date: 19.10.2012   Test version Transistortester (AVR) Version 1.01k

 For all adventurous people here is my short intruction, how to get